MicrosoftDocs/VBA-Docs/api/PowerPoint.MotionEffect.md

 ## Example

-Use the [MotionEffect](PowerPoint.AnimationBehavior.MotionEffect.md)propety of the  **AnimationBehavior** object to return a **MotionEffect** object.
+Use the [MotionEffect](PowerPoint.AnimationBehavior.MotionEffect.md) property of the  **AnimationBehavior** object to return a **MotionEffect** object.
 The following example refers to the motion effect for a given animation behavior.

 ```vb